 Good practice and standard methods in mechanical engineering design.
 Conceptual and detailed design in projects involving machine elements, engineering sciences and engineering mechanics.
-Some of the advanced computer-aided tools (eg, CAD, CAM, projects.
+Some of the advanced computer-aided tools (eg, CAD, CAM, CAE) will be introduced and utilised in some projects.